 OECD iLibrary is the online library of the Organisation for Economic Co-operation and Development and provides access to their books, journals and working papers, and statistics.
 Please note that Strathclyde does not have access to all content on the OECD iLibrary platform.

 Strathclyde users must sign in to access many library eResources.
-Please follow any on-screen instructions and enter either your DS username and password or your University email address and password where prompted.
+Please follow any on-screen instructions and enter University email address and password with multifactor authentication where prompted.